 In keeping with our efforts to reflect stockholder feedback, the table above incorporates detailed disclosure with either actual results or relative results to target.
-For competitive advantage and confidentiality reasons, we do not disclose the target and actual results for all our strategy execution KPIs.
-However, when the goals were established the financial metrics and the strategy execution KPIs were considered challenging to achieve given the continuing uncertain economic environment and targets were set above both targets and results for fiscal year 2015.
+For competitive advantage and confidentiality reasons, we do not disclose the threshold, target and maximum goals and actual results for our top-rated performance retention strategy execution KPI.
+However, when the goals were established, they were considered challenging to achieve given the continuing uncertain economic environment.

-For each of Mr. Burnison and Mr. Rozek, the target bonus is equal to 100% of his base salary and the maximum bonus is equal to 200% of his base salary.
-Mr. Mulrooney had a target of \$650,000 for his annual cash and long-term incentives, in the aggregate.
+For Mr. Burnison, the fiscal year 2019 target bonus was equal to 120% of base salary and the maximum bonus was equal to 240% of base salary.
+For Mr. Rozek, the fiscal year 2019 target bonus was equal to 100% of base salary and the maximum bonus was equal to 200% of base salary.
+Mr. Mulrooney had a target of \$1,150,000 for his annual cash and long-term incentives, in the aggregate, and Mr. Arian had a target of \$1,000,000 for his annual cash and long-term incentives, in the aggregate.

 For Messrs.
-Burnison and Rozek, the Committee awarded annual cash incentive amounts as follows: Mr. Burnison-\$1,669,850 and Mr. Rozek-\$1,055,125 (which amounts represent 183.5% of their respective target bonuses for the year).
-This amount reflects their performance against the financial metrics and strategy execution KPI targets established at the beginning of the fiscal year, with adjustments reflecting the Hay Group acquisition.
+Burnison and Rozek, the Committee awarded annual cash incentive amounts as follows: Mr. Burnison-\$2,184,000 and Mr. Rozek-\$1,150.000 (which amounts represent 200% of their target bonuses for the year).
+These amounts reflect their performance against the financial metrics and strategy execution KPI targets established at the beginning of the fiscal year.

-The Committee reviewed performance against the financial performance goals and strategy execution objectives described above in determining a total dollar value for Mr. Mulrooney's combined annual cash incentive and long-term equity awards.
-A portion of this value was provided to Mr. Mulrooney in early fiscal year 2016 as an annual cash incentive (\$950,000).
+The Committee reviewed performance against the financial performance goals and strategy execution objectives described above in determining a total dollar value for each of Mr. Mulrooney's and Mr. Arian's combined annual cash incentive and long-term equity awards.
+A portion of this value was provided to each of Mr. Mulrooney and Mr. Arian in respect of fiscal year 2019 as an annual cash incentive (\$1,000,000 and \$850,000, respectively).